Unions, Heathrow Airport hold talks to avert midnight strike

-LONDON (AP) - Heathrow Airport officials and union leaders were holding last-ditch talks Sunday in hopes of averting a strike at Europe’s busiest airport.
+LONDON (AP) - Heathrow Airport officials and union leaders are holding last-ditch talks in hopes of averting a strike at Europe’s busiest airport.

-Security guards, firefighters, engineers and drivers at Heathrow plan to go on strike at one minute after midnight if the negotiations fail.
-The airport has already cancelled more than 170 flights scheduled for Monday and Tuesday.
+Security guards, firefighters, engineers and drivers at Heathrow plan to go on strike at one minute after midnight if Sunday’s negotiations fail.
+The airport cancelled more than 170 flights scheduled for Monday and Tuesday in preparation.

-Heathrow says it will remain open during the strike, but security lines will likely be longer than normal.
-The London airport advised passengers to contact their airlines for updated flight information.

-“While the vast majority of flights will be unaffected, some airlines are making arrangements to operate flights from other U.K. airports, others will be delaying flights and, unfortunately, a number will be cancelled,” Heathrow said in a statement.

-Members of the union Unite have rejected an offer that Heathrow officials said provided a 7.3% pay increase over 2½ years.
+Members of the union Unite have voted to reject an offer Heathrow officials said provided a 7.3% pay increase over 2½ years.

-The union says it is focused on closing disparities between workers doing the same jobs and the “unacceptable” pay gap between its workers and Heathrow CEO John Holland-Kaye, who has a compensation package totaling 4.2 million pounds ($5.1 million).
+The union says it is focused on disparities between workers doing the same jobs and an “unacceptable” pay gap between workers and Heathrow CEO John Holland-Kaye.

-“It takes Mr. Holland-Kaye around two days to earn what some of the lowest paid Heathrow workers earn in a year,” the union said.
+Heathrow says it will remain open on strike days but security lines will likely be longer than normal.
+The airport advised passengers to contact airlines for updated flight information.

 Sign up for Daily Newsletters